 Warning: Illegal string offset 'ID' in /home/wallkill/public_html/wp-content/themes/wallkill/page-medium.php on line 86

-Grab your gear and meet up with a great group of artists at beautiful sites across Orange County.
+Grab your gear and meet up with a great group of artists at beautiful sites across the region.
 This is not a class, and no staff or teacher is on site, but it is a fun opportunity to hang out with your peers and capture the moment in your own way.
 Bring your own gear, painting materials, bug & sun protection.
 There will be an optional auction attached to each paint out which is a great way to sell your work (if you choose!)

 NO REGISTRATION REQUIRED!
 Just load up your gear and show up on site.
 Paint at your own risk and enjoy yourself with a group of your peers.

 Mel Stabin- Painting in Watercolor with Energy and Expression!